One of the living legends in the seiyuu industry. The original cool prince, fan service specialist, talented musician and friendly Hikaru Midorikawa.

 The popularity wagon

 Fire emblem brought yet another memorable character for his fans.
-Marth is known the core fanbase since the OVA’s based on the videogame were a hit at the time of release.
+Marth is known as the core fanbase since the OVA’s based on the videogame was a hit at the time of release.

 Slayers had two new installments between 1996 and 1997, and Midorikawa returned to portray the iconic Zelgadis Greywords, a quiet and asocial character that is full of mystery.